 Stop it!
 No, that’s not the sound of your kids arguing in the back seat.
 It’s your braking system working.
 While most drivers prefer not to work on brakes themselves, a solid understanding of how this system works helps you recognize the importance of preventive maintenance services and timely repairs.
 It will also make you more comfortable in conversations with your technician about your vehicle.
-For help with brake work on any make or model (both foreign and domestic), you can rely on Imports Plus Automotive in Columbus, Ohio.
+For help with brake work on any make or model (both foreign and domestic), you can rely on the brake specialists at Imports Plus Automotive in Columbus, Ohio.
 One visit to our shop will cure all your brake problems.
 If the kids are arguing, you’ll have to resolve that issue yourself.

 How The Braking System Works